Rohr, Inc.

 Rohr, Inc. is an aerospace manufacturing company based in Chula Vista, California, south of San Diego.
-It is a wholly owned unit of the Collins Aerospace division of Raytheon Technologies; it was founded in 1940 by Frederick H. Rohr as Rohr Aircraft.
+It is a wholly owned unit of the Collins Aerospace division of RTX Corporation; it was founded in 1940 by Frederick H. Rohr as Rohr Aircraft.

 Rohr's main product line are aerostructures, such as engine-related components, including engine nacelles, thrust reversers, and mounting pylons for military and commercial aircraft.
 It also consults on integrating and managing its designs with the other aircraft systems.

 Other products include auxiliary power units, flight control surfaces, and other aircraft parts.

 History

 Frederick H. Rohr, creator of the fuel tanks for Charles Lindbergh's Spirit of St. Louis, founded Rohr Aircraft Corporation on August 6, 1940 with the help of Reuben H. Fleet after approaching him for a job.
 The company incorporated as Rohr Corporation in 1969, and changed its name to Rohr Industries, Inc. in 1971.

 In the 1960s and 1970s, Rohr Industries made a foray into mass transit equipment manufacturing.
 It manufactured railcars for Bay Area Rapid Transit (BART) in the San Francisco Bay Area, and the first 300 subway cars for the Washington Metro, among others.
 It was also the United States license holder of the Aérotrain.
 In 1970 it produced an experimental Aérotrain design, the TACV, and purchased the rights to the Monocab design and turned it into the ROMAG.
 In the same year it acquired the Flxible Company, a bus manufacturer, which would produce a Transbus design, which evolved into the Model 870 Advanced Design Bus, as well as the later Flxible Metro, which addressed all of the shortcomings of the Model 870.
 Rohr divested itself of, or discontinued those programs by the late 1970s.

 Rohr Industries became Rohr, Inc. in 1992.
 It was listed on the New York Stock Exchange under the ticker symbol RHR, until it merged with the Goodrich Corporation in 1997 and remained a separately incorporated company as Goodrich Aerostructures.
 In August 2012, United Technologies Corporation (UTC) purchased Goodrich Corporation and all its divisions.
 After the acquisition, UTC created an aerospace systems division, United Technologies Aerospace Systems (UTAS), into which all divisions of Goodrich Corporation and UTC's Hamilton Sundstrand divisions were incorporated as one entity.
 On 26 November 2018, United Technologies announced the completion of its Rockwell Collins acquisition, after which it merged its newly acquired business with UTC Aerospace Systems to form Collins Aerospace.

 UTC merged with the Raytheon Company in April 2020 to form Raytheon Technologies.
 Rohr is a wholly owned unit of the Collins Aerospace division of Raytheon Technologies.